polkadot-js/tools/packages/signer-cli/README.md

 # @polkadot/signer-cli

-A simple cli interface for offline siging
+A simple cli interface for offline signing.
+This can also be executed via the [docker image](../../README.md#docker)

-## Create transactions to sign
+## Create a transactions

+To create a transaction, you do need to use the API to connect to a achain, enabling the creation of a trsnaction using . metadata.
 In a terminal, run the `submit` command with the following form -

 `yarn run:signer submit --account <ss58> --ws <endpoint> <module.method> [param1] [...] [paramX]`